chiukapoor/eks-workshop-v2/website/docs/networking/vpc-lattice/lattice-ab-testing.md

 $ kubectl patch configmap/ui -n ui --type merge -p '{"data":{"ENDPOINTS_CHECKOUT": "'${CHECKOUT_ROUTE_DNS}'"}}'
 ```

-:::tip Now traffic is handled by Amazon VPC Lattice
+:::tip Traffic is now handled by Amazon VPC Lattice
-Now Amazon VPC Lattice automatically redirects the traffic to different backends!
-This also means that you can take full advantage of all the [features](https://aws.amazon.com/vpc/lattice/features/) of Amazon VPC Lattice.
+Amazon VPC Lattice can now automatically redirect traffic to this service from any source, including different VPCs!
+You can also take full advantage of other VPC Lattice [features](https://aws.amazon.com/vpc/lattice/features/).
 :::

-# Check A/B testing is working
+# Check weighted routing is working

-In the real world, A/B testing of new features is normally performed on a percentage of users.
-To simulate this scenario, we will configure the httproutes so that 50% of the traffic is routed to the old version and the other 50% to the new version of the application.
+In the real world, canary deployments are regularly used to release a feature to a subset of users.
+In this scenario, we are artifically routing 50% of users to the new version of the checkout service.
 Completing the checkout procedure multiple times with different objects in the cart should present the users with the 2 version of the applications.

-Again, we need to port-forward and open the preview of your application with Cloud9.
+Let's ensure that the UI pods are restarted and then port-forward to the preview of your application with Cloud9.

 ```bash
 $ kubectl delete --all po -n ui